albesagonzalez/grid-cells/README.md

 ## This is the code repository for a Practical Biomedical Modelling project, in the context of the Master of Science in Computational Neuroscience, Cognition and Artificial Intelligence at the University of Nottingham.

 The project is coded in MATLAB with a CPP backend for some matrix operations.
+You can also find the final report submitted.

 The folder CPP_files contains the original .cpp files and COMPILED_CPP contains the compiled functions generated with MEX (compiler.m)
 The folder functions contains some MATLAB functions that the main scripts call.